 SAON has identified the need for a Roadmap for Arctic Observing and Data Systems to set a course for the needed system and to specify how the various partners and players are going to collectively work towards getting it there.
 This includes the equitable engagement of, and partnership with, Arctic Indigenous Peoples.

 A well-defined assessment process is required to establish a communal view of societal benefit and the intended user base of Arctic observations.
 A key tool for such assessment is the International Arctic Observing Assessment Framework (IAOAF, IDA 2017), jointly created by SAON and the Science and Technology Policy Institute following the 2016 Arctic Science Ministerial.
 The IAOAF identified 12 Arctic-specific Societal Benefit Areas (SBAs).
+An example of how to apply the SBA’s in value tree assessment, and to integrate economic valuation in such was initiated by the Finnish Meteorological Institute.
+Similarly, the Impact Assessment on a Long-Term Investment on Arctic Observations (IMOBAR) provide policy makers with evidence to support long-term investments in Arctic observing systems.
+This type of analysis should explicitly support and justify the identification of Essential Arctic Variables (see below) and guide the development of Pilot Services that will realize broad impact across the Arctic SBA’s.

 SAON has defined the ROADS process to be organized around Essential Arctic Variables (EAVs).
 These are identified for their criticality to achieving Arctic societal benefit.
 EAVs are defined by their observing system requirements (e.g. spatial resolution, frequency, coverage, accuracy), which are technology-neutral and should transcend specific observing strategies, programs or regions.
 They are implemented through specific recommendations based on best available technology and practices.

 The activity will develop the documentation framework necessary to identify, describe and evaluate EAVs.
-It will work with communities identify, define (and implement) a series of EAVs.
+It will work with communities to identify and define a series of EAVs.

-Activities: 1) Develop the generic documentation framework necessary to identify, describe and evaluate EAVs.
+Activities: 1) Develop the generic framework necessary to identify, describe and evaluate EAVs.
 2) Work with 2-4 identified communities to identify, describe and evaluate 2-4 EAVs.

-Deliverable: 2-4 EAVs with their documentation (and implementation).
+Deliverable: 2-4 EAVs with their documentation and impact assessments.

 The activity will address project scopes i) and v).
 The activity addresses SAON’s Goal 1).